ib-ganz/eloquify/README.md

 This small library is Eloquent-like orm for node which is inspired by laravel's [eloquent](https://laravel.com/docs/8.x/eloquent) orm.
 If you switch from laravel project to node project, you will lose all of the eloquent's features.
 You can use this library as an alternative to query your database in an eloquent way.
 Like any other node orm, eloquify uses `promise`.

 ### Setup
-Just copy paste the whole code and you're good to go.
+Just copy paste the whole code to your project and you're good to go.

 ### Getting Started

 #### Creating Model
 Model class is just an advanced query builder, so you can perform some sql operations on it.
-To create a model, you can create a `class` that extends `Model`.
+To create a model, you can accomplish this by creating a `class` that extends `Model`.
 ```
 class Post extends Model {

 }
 ```
 This class will be automatically associated with table named `post` in your database.
-> Note: this behaviour is different from what eloquent does.
+> This behaviour is different from what eloquent does.
 Eloquent considers "snake case", plural name of the class will be used as the table name if not specified explicitly.

-If you want to change the name of the associated table, you can call `setTable` method inside `init` method.
+If you want to change the name of the associated table, you may call `setTable` method inside `init` method.
 ```
 class Post extends Model {
     init {